Georgian–Ossetian conflicts of 1918-1920

-The Georgian–Ossetian conflict of 1918–1920 were a series of uprisings, which took place in the Ossetian-inhabited areas of what is now South Ossetia, a breakaway republic in Georgia, against the Transcaucasian Democratic Federative Republic and then the Menshevik-dominated Democratic Republic of Georgia which claimed several thousand lives and left painful memories among the Georgian and Ossetian communities of the region.
+The Georgian–Ossetian conflict of 1918–1920 were a series of uprisings, which took place in the Ossetian-inhabited areas of what is now South Ossetia, a breakaway republic in Georgia, against the Transcaucasian Democratic Federative Republic and then the Menshevik-dominated Democratic Republic of Georgia.

 During its brief tenure, the Menshevik government of Georgia came across significant problems with ethnic Ossetians who largely sympathized with the Bolsheviks and Soviet Russia.
 The reasons behind the conflict were complicated.
-An overdue land reform and agrarian disturbances in the poor Ossetian-populated areas intermingled with an ethnic discord and the struggle for power in the Caucasus.
+An overdue land reform and agrarian disturbances in the poor Ossetian-populated areas intermingled with ethnic discord and the struggle for power in the Caucasus.

 1917–1918

-After the 1917 February Revolution that resulted in the abdication of Tsar Nicholas II of Russia, the Ossetians set up a National Council of Ossetians which convened in Java in June 1917 and advocated the creation of organs of self-rule in Ossetian-inhabited areas on both sides of the Caucasus.
-The Council was internally divided along the ideological lines and soon became dominated by the Bolsheviks who called for the unification of North and South Ossetias and the incorporation of South Ossetia into Soviet Russia.

-Already in February 1918, there were numerous outbreaks of disobedience among the Ossetian peasants who refused to pay taxes to the Tiflis-based Transcaucasian government.
-On 15 March 1918, the Ossetian peasants rose in rebellion and managed to hold off an offensive by a Georgian People's Guard punitive detachment commanded by an ethnic Ossetian officer, Kosta Kaziev.
-The fighting culminated in the town of Tskhinvali which was occupied by the rebels on 19 March 1918.
+During the rule of the Russian Empire in the Tiflis gubernia most Ossetians in what is today South Ossetia worked as peasants on Georgian-owned farms.
+As such, during the 1917 February Revolution the Bolsheviks found the Ossetians very receptive to the idea of class conflict as it would also be an ethnic conflict against their Georgian landlords.
+The first revolt was an unorganized attempt towards returning "land to the peasants" and largely performed by returning soldiers seizing the farms they worked on.

+In December 1917 the Ossetian National Council was established.
+Initially supported by the Georgian government and dominated by Ossetian Mensheviks with a limited Bolshevik and Socialist Revolutionary presence, they held five congresses in short succession that pushed for a separate administrative-political unit.
+However, at the sixth congress a Bolshevik-dominated council was elected which refused to participate in the Georgian elections, and called for an independent South Ossetian okrug.

+The Bolsheviks did not initially enjoy the support of the peasantry in 1917.
+Before the October Revolution the Ossetian Union of Revolutionary Peasantry was founded to fight the local landowning gentry, which included both Georgians and Ossetians.
+The Transcaucasian authorities were trying to regulate the land reform.
+The armed bands, many associated with the Revolutionary Union, began to resist the tax collection efforts, attacked and killed the local gentry and seized their property.
+The Transcaucasian officials dispatched the Georgian People's Guard in February 1918, appointing ethnic Ossetian commissar Kosta Kazishvili (Kaziev) in the region.

+In March 1918, during a public meeting, the Transcaucasian officials, including prominent local noble Giorgi Machabeli and Social Democrat Sandro Ketskhoveli agreed to all rebels' demands, except for the eviction of the nobility.
+However, further negotiations broke down after the rebels killed Kazishvili, Machabeli, and Ketskhoveli, and took the guardsmen hostage, plundering Tskhinvali on 17 March.

 The Georgian People's Guard regained the control of Tskhinvali on 22 March.
+The Ossetian Mensheviks supported putting down the rebellion and lost the trust of the peasantry henceforth.
 The uprising was finally suppressed and harsh repressive measures established in the region, generating resentment against the Mensheviks, being now equated, in the eyes of the Ossetians, with Georgians.
 This also opened the way for strong pro-Bolshevik sentiments among the Ossetians.

-Valiko Jugheli spoke about the Ossetians saying, "Our worst and most relentless enemies" and, "These traitors should be cruelly punished.
-There is no other way."